ggonnella/gfapy/manual/tags.md

 ```

 The datatype must be one of the datatypes specified above.
 For predefined
-tags, gfapy also checks that the datatype given in the specification is used.
+tags, Gfapy also checks that the datatype given in the specification is used.

 ```
 "xx:X:1" # => error: datatype X is unknown